 The equal protection proposal was based on the US Fourteenth Amendment.
-Isaac Isaacs explained of that amendment that it had been inserted in the American Constitution after the Civil War because the southern states had refused to concede rights of citizenship to persons of African descent.
-The object of the amendment was to ensure to the black population that they should not be deprived of the suffrage and various rights of citizenship in the southern states.
+Isaac Isaacs, one of the delegates who later became Chief Justice of Australia and subsequently the first Australian Governor-General, argued that the Fourteenth Amendment had been inserted in the American Constitution after the Civil War because the southern states had refused to concede rights of citizenship to persons of African descent.
+The object of the amendment, as he characterised it, was to ensure that African Americans should not be deprived of the suffrage and various rights of citizenship in the southern states.
 He did not think it necessary to insert such a clause in the Australian Constitution.
-8

 In the event, limited rights provisions were adopted based on those proposed by Clark.
-They comprised the right to trial by jury in cases of indictable offences against the Commonwealth, a prohibition on the Commonwealth establishing any religion or preventing the free exercise of any religion and the protection of the residents of one State from discrimination by another State on the basis of residence.
+They comprised the right to trial by jury in cases of offences against the Commonwealth tried by indictment, a prohibition on the Commonwealth establishing any religion or preventing the free exercise of any religion and the protection of the residents of one State from discrimination by another State on the basis of residence.
 The anti-discrimination guarantee was the relic of Clark's equal protection proposal.
 It is important, however, to acknowledge that these are not the only sources of rights protection in the Commonwealth Constitution.
-It is necessary to look more broadly at its terms.